-Although growth will be directed to Urban Areas, it is recognized that Rural Areas have facility and service needs also.
+Although growth will be directed to Urban Areas, it is recognized that Rural Areas and Natural Resource Lands have facility and service needs also.

-F-208 Public spending to support growth should be directed to the Urban Growth with the concurrency requirements of the Growth Management Act.
+Public spending to support growth should be directed to the Urban Growth Area and prioritized and coordinated through Capital Facility Plans to comply with the concurrency requirements of the Growth Management Act.